shehzebnasim95-spec/my-microsoft365-prep/README.md

 <img width="618" height="412" alt="Screenshot 2026-05-10 131825" src="https://github.com/user-attachments/assets/ec51769d-b81f-4352-b7d9-fa2e5b2b7c77" />

-## User leaves an org
+## Retaining mailboxes
 Problem: When a user leaves an organization it is important to be able to retain their emails and block access.
 For example, if Mike in Sales leaves the org we need to protect their data.

-Solution: I will change Mikes mailbox into a shared mailbox, add a manager to the mailbox, and then block Mike from signing in.
+Solution: I will change Mikes mailbox into a shared mailbox, give Mikes manager permission.
+Deleting licenses for Mike is okay, but we cannot delete the user object or the mailbox is lost.

+## Blocking external emails

+message trace,defender